VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Beware, fellow adventurers!
 Our capsule is a wild creature, prone to falling into the void.
 But fear not, for we'll harness the power of a 3D camera 🎥 controller to keep a watchful eye 👁️ on our creation.

+As we continue, we'll introduce motion, allowing our entities to interact with their surroundings and respond to player input.
+From keyboard controls to mouse interactions, our world will come to life with movement and action. 🕹️

+Finally, we’ll display messages and feedback with both console output and on-screen text, letting our creation communicate with us through the game window. 📝

 So, refresh your mouse agility skills 🖱️, and join us on this exhilarating expedition.
 Let's dive into the code! 💻

 ## Step 1: Create a New C# .NET 8 Console App - Nothingness ⚫